animesh-chakrabarty/OOPs/basics/README.md

 _IMP: Execution of java code starts from the main function of the public class_

+_IMP: One package can't have two classes of same name_

+## Types of variables
+- Reference variables:
+- instance variables:

 ## Memory
 _IMP: Memory for objects are allocated during run-time_
 - Metaspace: Metaspace is used to store the metadata (properties & methods) of the classes